AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 * DistributedModelParameters

-Below, I will show you how to use these classes below.
+Below, I will explain what each of these do and show you how to use these classes below.
 But first, we need to create multiple models and train them first.

 ```lua